 Common Mistakes at First Certificate… and how to Avoid them

-First Certificate in English: Study strategy
+First Certificate: Study strategy

 As with any language examination, the best thing to do is to start getting familiar with the exam when your language proficiency is right at the same level.